labgem/microscope-user-doc/docs/content/compgenomics/card.rst

 What is RGI?
 -------------------------------------------------------

 Resistance Gene Identifier (RGI) predicts antibiotic resistance genes from genome sequence data.
-The RGI integrates the ARO, bioinformatics models and molecular reference sequence data to broadly analyze antibiotic resistance at the genome level.
+The RGI integrates ARO, bioinformatics models and molecular reference sequence data to broadly analyze antibiotic resistance at the genome level.

 Know  more about `RGI <https://card.mcmaster.ca/analyze/rgi>`_